-Our firm’s attorneys have recovered millions in unpaid wages and overtime for our employee clients.
-Our attorneys will listen to your particular needs when it comes to collecting unpaid minimum wages, commissions, bonus payments, and other earned but unpaid wages from employers.
+Our firm’s attorneys have a strong focus on unpaid wages and overtime.
+Not surprisingly, these hard-working lawyers have recovered millions in unpaid wages and overtime for our employee clients.
+Our employment attorneys will listen to your particular needs when it comes to collecting unpaid minimum wages, commissions, bonus payments, and other earned but unpaid wages from employers.
 Often, our attorneys are capable of collecting unpaid wages through a confidential demand letter negotiation for those clients interested in confidentiality.
 For those who prefer a more aggressive approach, we routinely file lawsuits under the New York Labor Law and the Fair Labor Standards Act for not only all unpaid wages, but also for penalties up to 100% of the underpayment (or double damages), interest, and attorneys’ fees.

 Unpaid Wages, Unlawful Deductions, and Pooled Tips

 It is illegal for your employer to force you to work “off the clock” or falsely report your hours.
 You may have a claim for back payment of all wages rightfully earned if your employer:

 - Requires you to report early to work, clock out for certain activities, or stay past the end of your shift;